w3f/w3f-education/docs/Rust/section2/safe-math.md

     }
 ```

-Either way, you are able to safely deconstruct or construct and interact with representatives of
+Either way, you can safely deconstruct (or construct) and interact with representatives of these
-these numbers.
+numbers.

 Later, in the context of a FRAME pallet, the usage of these types and calculations will start to
 make more sense when dealing with mathematics in the runtime.